xKiwiLabs xKiwiLabs

 That’s what xKiwiLabs is for.

 What follows is a bit of my background and how it motivates this site.
-If you want to skip the mini autobiography, jump straight to Why This Site Exists and What’s Coming — those sections are far more relevant to what you’ll actually find here.
+To skip the autobiography, jump straight to Why This Site Exists and What’s Coming.

 How I Got Here

-I’ve been coding since I wrote my first game on my family’s Commodore VIC-20 in the 1980s.
-From there it was BASIC, then C and OpenGL and Visual Basic through the 90s, C++ and C# and MATLAB through the 2000s, then Python and a wide range of web languages and frameworks from the 2010s onward.
-Today I use C++ for production applications, C# for game and VR development in Unity, Python for data analysis and AI tooling, and TypeScript with React and Next.js for web development — but the point isn’t the languages.
-The point is that coding has been part of how I think and work for as long as I can remember.
+I’ve been coding since I wrote my first game on my family’s Commodore VIC-20 in the 1980s: BASIC, then C and Visual Basic, then C++, C#, and MATLAB, and eventually Python, TypeScript, and React.
+But the point isn’t the languages.
+It’s that coding has been part of how I think and work for as long as I can remember.

-But here’s the thing: for most of my career, that was unusual in my field.
-Psychology and cognitive science aren’t traditionally coding-heavy disciplines.
-Most of my colleagues used SPSS, Excel, and PowerPoint.
-I was the one people came to when they needed something automated or custom-built.
-And that was fine — I enjoyed it, and it gave me an edge.
+For most of my career, that was unusual in my field.
+Psychology and cognitive science aren’t traditionally coding-heavy disciplines; most of my colleagues used SPSS, Excel, and PowerPoint.
+I was the one people came to when they needed something automated or custom-built, and it gave me an edge.

 AI Didn’t Start in 2023

-My use of machine learning and AI tools in research goes back well over a decade.
-Long before the current wave of generative AI, I was using ML for pattern recognition in behavioural data, classification of movement dynamics, pose detection and human movement analysis, and computational modelling of human coordination.
-NLP tools — even early ones, predating the transformer revolution — were part of how I approached text analysis in research.
+My use of machine learning and AI in research goes back well over a decade: pattern recognition in behavioural data, classification of movement dynamics, pose detection and human movement analysis, computational modelling of human coordination, and early NLP tools for text analysis, long before the current wave of generative AI.

-By 2025, the integration was near-total — and now in 2026, it’s total.
-As I’ve written about in detail in another post, there is now barely a task or hour in my working day where I’m not using an AI tool, an AI agent, or building my own.
-Writing papers, analysing data, preparing lectures, reviewing grants, building custom tools, managing projects — AI assistants are woven into all of it.
-Not as a gimmick or an experiment, but as fundamental infrastructure for how I work.
+By 2025 the integration was near-total, and now in 2026, it’s total.
+As I’ve written about in another post, there’s barely a task or hour in my working day where I’m not using an AI tool, an AI agent, or building my own.
+Writing papers, analysing data, preparing lectures, reviewing grants, managing projects: AI runs through all of it.
+Not as a gimmick or an experiment, but as basic infrastructure for how I work.

 But here’s what’s changed: you don’t need that head start anymore.

-The current generation of AI coding assistants — GitHub Copilot, Claude, ChatGPT — means that someone with zero programming experience can describe what they want in plain English and get working code back.
-I’ve seen this firsthand with my students — undergraduates, honours students, Master’s and PhD students — most of whom had never written a line of code before.
-Some take to it with a practical acceptance, others genuinely enjoy it, but all of them gain enough proficiency to be effective.
-With AI coding assistants, they’re building HTML presentations, writing data analysis scripts, doing advanced ML and AI work, and using AI tools productively within weeks, not months.
+The current generation of AI coding assistants (GitHub Copilot, Claude, ChatGPT) means that someone with zero programming experience can describe what they want in plain English and get working code back.
+I’ve seen this firsthand with my students (undergraduates, honours, Master’s, and PhD students), most of whom had never written a line of code before.
+Some take to it with practical acceptance, others genuinely enjoy it, but all of them gain enough proficiency to be effective.
+Within weeks, not months, they’re building HTML presentations, writing data analysis scripts, and doing advanced ML and AI work.

-What used to require years of programming experience now requires curiosity and a willingness to learn.
-That’s a fundamental shift, and it’s the reason I think every academic and student should be paying attention.
+What used to require years of programming experience now takes curiosity and a willingness to learn.
+That’s why every academic and student should be paying attention.

 Why This Site Exists

 When colleagues ask me how I work the way I do, I used to answer one conversation at a time.
-That doesn’t scale — and honestly, the answers are too long for a hallway chat.
-What I really need is a place to point people to.
-A place where I can share what I’ve learned, document the tools and workflows that actually work, and update things as the landscape evolves (which it does, constantly).
+That doesn’t scale, and honestly, the answers are too long for a hallway chat.
+What I really need is a place to point people to: somewhere I can share what I’ve learned, document the tools and workflows that work, and update them as the landscape shifts, which it does, constantly.

 What’s Coming

-I’ve been building out the current content over the past several weeks so there’s something here when the site goes live.
-There’ll be a lot more coming soon.
-But if you’re keen to get started on transforming your workflows — whether as a researcher, teacher, or student — these two posts are the best place to begin:
+There’s a lot more coming soon.
+But if you’re keen to start improving your workflows, whether as a researcher, teacher, or student, these posts are the best place to begin:

 Welcome.
 Let’s get started.